Advanced meters: Key to a smarter electric grid

 - The new meters are capable of providing energy-use data down to the hour.
-By the end of 2014, IFP will offer a free web portal that works in conjunction with the new meters to allow customers to see their electricity use throughout the month rather than once a month via a bill.
-This online site will also enable customers to better manage their energy use throughout the month.
+IFP will soon offer a free web portal that works in conjunction with the new meters to allow customers to see their electricity use throughout the month rather than once a month via a bill.

 - This smarter electric grid will also allow IFP to better manage voltage levels throughout the city, creating significant savings to the utility and our ratepayers.

 - As part of a smarter electric grid, the new meters will help prevent small outages from escalating into bigger ones.

 - The meters will eliminate the need to estimate bills due to access issues preventing utility personnel from reading your meter, leading to more accurate billing.

 - The new meters make it easier to resolve high bill complaints, leading to better customer service.

 Despite these benefits, some misconceptions about the devices have arisen.
 See these Frequently Asked Questions for the facts about the new meters.

 Click here to view a "Myth Busters" video on advanced meters by the Smart Grid Consumer Collaborative.